ploomber/projects/basic-ml/README.md

 your projects so you can install them using `pip install .` and how to test using `pytest`.

-The same pipeline was implemented using the Spec API (using the source code) than the other one, see `spec/` for details.
+The same pipeline was implemented using the Spec API using the source code from this example to show a comparison between the Spec and Python API, see `spec/` for details.

 ## Setup